 VMware vCenter Server pools ESXi host resources to provide a rich feature set delivering high availability and fault tolerance to virtual machines.
 The vCenter Server is a centralised management application and can be deployed as a virtual appliance or Windows machine.
-This post gives a walkthrough on installing a new Windows based vCenter v6.0, the following guides are also available:
+This post gives a walk through on installing a new Windows based vCenter v6.0.

 - The operating system should be 64 bit and Windows Server 2008 SP2 or above.